upros/acme-integrations/draft-ietf-acme-integrations.md

 The following call flow shows how ACME may be integrated into a full BRSKI voucher plus EST enrollment workflow.
 For brevity, it assumes that the EST RA has previously proven ownership of a parent domain and that pledge certificate identifiers are a subdomain of that parent domain.
 The domain ownership exchanges between the RA, ACME and DNS are not shown.
 Similarly, not all BRSKI interactions are shown and only the key protocol flows involving voucher exchange and EST enrollment are shown.

 Similar to the EST section above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.
 This enables the server to indicate what fields the pledge should include in the CSR that the client sends in the /simpleenroll API.
+Refer to section {csr-attributes} for more details.

 The call flow illustrates the RA returning a 202 Retry-After response to the initial EST /simpleenroll API.
 This may be appropriate if processing of the /simpleenroll request and ACME interactions takes some timme to complete.